1989 Chinese protests by region: Sichuan

+In Sichuan, the largest demonstrations occurred in major cities including the provincial capital, Chengdu, and Chongqing.
+Panzhihua, Zigong, Dazhou, Xichang, Luzhou, Mianyang and other cities also saw demonstrations to varying degrees.

 Chengdu成都

+Following the June Fourth crackdown, unrest and a violent crackdown occurred in Chengdu, resulting in hundreds of reported casualties.
+Accounts have described the casualties there as among the most severe outside Beijing.
 For the demonstrations in Chengdu see: Chengdu protests of 1989.

 Chongqing重庆

 Some unrest began in Chongqing on university campuses after the news of Hu Yaobang's death was announced.
 Large outdoor demonstrations developed in Chongqing at least as early as the publication of the April 26 Editorial.
 These demonstrations would continue with the televised dialogue between Yuan Mu and the Beijing student leaders on April 29, 1989.

 The May 4 demonstrations in Chongqing saw 7,000 people stage a sit-in at municipal government buildings asking for the government to acknowledge their movement as legitimate and also ask for fair treatment in the media.
 On the same day the organization between student protesters broke down as two non-students who had returned from Beijing with news were ousted as lay workers.
 Between May 17 and May 19, roughly 10,000 people demonstrated and at least 82 are thought to have started their own hunger strike.
 This would, however, started to fracture as tired students who flagged down rides back to campuses caused major traffic congestion and ordinary people began worrying about food shortages caused by the demonstrations.

 From May 3 to May 20 fourteen people were reported by the Chongqing Ribao to have been arrested, although this number may be higher.

 On May 20, city officials acceded to having a dialogue with demonstration leaders, but with factionalism and the hastiness of the meeting, nothing came of it.
 Over 20,000 demonstrators marched in the streets of Chongqing on May 23.

 In response to the Beijing crackdown on June 4, many students in Chongqing started additional boycott class movements.
 People from all walks of life blocked roads, trains, and even overturned vehicles in the city.
 For two days the city was essentially paralyzed, although on the night of June 5 some officials were able to negotiate a dispersal of the protesters blocking the railways.
 Most traffic in the city would start to resume the following day.